VIPune/CIS-Hack/README.md

 ![](https://storage.googleapis.com/incind/CISDarkeLJBiNH.png)

-## Code Innovation Hackathon - Alt Campus
+## Code Innovation Hackathon - Vishwakarma Institute of Technology.
-This is the official Idea/project submission repository for CODE INNOVATION SERIES HACKATHON - Alt Campus.
+This is the official Idea/project submission repository for CODE INNOVATION SERIES HACKATHON - Vishwakarma Institute of Technology..

 ## Submission Procedure
 Read the following steps and guidelines properly for proper submission of your project.
 Missing out any step or performing it wrongly can lead to unsuccessful submission.